bandeepsingh123/Obsidian/2 - literature Notes/Books/Network Programming.md

 types of sockets - DARPA internet sockets , CCITT X.25 addresses

 types of internet sockets :
-- stream sockets referred to as SOCK_
+- stream sockets referred to as SOCK_STREAM
+- datagram sockets referred to as SOCK_DGRAM aslo